Latest Competition News

-The Junior State Debating Championships provide unique opportunities for talented debating students from NSW government schools in Years 9&10 to engage in debates and workshops within the context of an annual camp.
+The Junior State Debating Championships provide unique opportunities for talented debating students from NSW public schools in Years 9&10 to engage in debates and workshops within the context of an annual camp.
 This competition began in 1981 as the Neil Gunther Inter-Regional Debating Competition, involving Year 10 students from across the state.
 The name of the competition changed in 1988 to the Junior State Debating Championships for the Neil Gunther Shield.
 In 1991 it was decided to incorporate the competition into a camp to enable a change of focus on developing skills in effective communication while also concentrating on enhancing teamwork in a competitive environment.

-- The Junior State Debating Championships involve representative regional teams and their coaches from across the state and will take place from Monday 2 December to Wednesday 4 December.
+- The Junior State Debating Championships involve representative regional teams and their coaches from across the state and generally take place in the first week of December.

 - Competitors should be from Years 9 and 10 attending a government school.

 - Only one student may be selected per school and each student may only compete at one Championships.

-- Teams should be comprised of five members.
+- Teams should be comprised of 5 members.

-- Each speaker should speak for a maximum of eight minutes, with a warning bell at six minutes.
-A continuous bell will be rung at nine minutes.
+- Each speaker should speak for a maximum of 8 minutes, with a warning bell at 6 minutes.
+A continuous bell will be rung at 9 minutes.